 Arctic land is predominantly treeless permafrost with large areas of tundra.
 The Arctic environment is highly heterogenous, with for example dry stony ridges, periglacial features, areas of late snow lie, heath, or wet moss, all in close proximity (Thomas et al., 2008).
 Large areas have recently been reworked by glacial action and possess continuous underlying permafrost, influencing soil hydrology.

 On a regional basis, northern areas consist largely of polar desert characterized by low precipitation and a short snow-free growing season.
 In Svalbard and Franz Josef Land vascular plant cover is often restricted to less than 15% (Aleksandrova, 1983; Jónsdóttir, 2005; Cooper, 2011).
-Dwarf shrub tundra or heath, such as species as Dryas octopetala and Cassiope tetragona, colonise along the west coast of Svalbard and the southern areas of Novaya Zemlya.
+Dwarf shrub tundra or heath, such as species as Dryas octopetala and Cassiope tetragona, are characteristic along the west coast of Svalbard and the southern areas of Novaya Zemlya.
 In all three archipelagos, bare soil often possesses a “biological crust” of cyanobacteria, bacteria, algae and lichens.